 Joey L. Mogul is a partner at the People’s Law Office.
 Mogul’s practice focuses on representing people who have suffered from police and other governmental torture, abuse and misconduct in civil rights cases, and defending individuals in criminal and capital cases.
-Mogul also teaches and directs the Civil Rights Clinic at DePaul University College of Law.
+Mogul is also dedicated to representing organizers and community organizations seeking justice and liberation.

-Mogul has sought justice for Chicago Police torture survivors for the last fifteen years, representing torture survivors in their criminal post-conviction proceedings and in federal civil rights cases.
-Mogul also successfully presented the cases to the UN Committee Against Torture (CAT) and the Human Rights Committee in Geneva, Switzerland in 2006, obtaining a specific finding from the CAT calling for the prosecution of the perpetrators and accountability in these cases.
+Mogul has sought justice for Chicago Police torture survivors for over twenty years, successfully representing a number of Burge torture survivors in their criminal post-conviction proceedings and in federal civil rights cases.
+Mogul served as co-lead counsel in litigation securing legal representation for the Burge torture survivors who remain behind bars in post-conviction proceedings in 2014.
+Mogul also successfully presented the cases to the UN Committee Against Torture (CAT) in Geneva, Switzerland in 2006, obtaining a specific finding from the CAT calling for the prosecution of the perpetrators and accountability in these cases in May of 2006.

-For the past nine years, Mogul has represented a class of over 800 people falsely arrested en masse at an anti-Iraq war demonstration in Chicago on March 20, 2003, and successfully argued the case in the Seventh Circuit Court of Appeals.
+From 2003 through 2012, Mogul represented a class of over 800 people falsely arrested en masse at an anti-Iraq war demonstration in Chicago on March 20, 2003, and successfully argued the case in the Seventh Circuit Court of Appeals.
 Vodak v.
-City of Chicago, et al., 639 F.3d 738 (2011).
+City of Chicago, 639 F.3d 738 (2011).
 Mogul also co-coordinated the NLG mass defense of individuals arrested at this and other anti-war protests, and successfully obtained an acquittal on behalf of the only person arrested and forced to trial on charges stemming from the March 20, 2003 protest.

 Mogul frequently represents lesbian, gay, bisexual, transgender and queer (LGBTQ) people in criminal court and civil rights proceedings involving police and prison misconduct, abuse, rape and torture.
-Mogul’s activism has included securing organizational support from LGBT individuals and organizations for, and spearheading campaigns on behalf of, capital defendants who have been wrongfully convicted and sentenced to death based on homophobic, transphobic and sexist arguments.
-Mogul has spoken widely before both legal and popular audiences on the state’s use of racist, homophobic and sexist arguments in criminal cases and has devised legal training to counter such efforts.
+Mogul successfully represented a Latina transgender woman in a civil rights case who was profiled as a sex worker and discriminatorily treated on the basis of her gender identity by the Cicero Police Department resulting in an historic settlement.
+Mogul’s work has included securing organizational support from LGBT individuals and organizations for capital defendants who have been wrongfully convicted and sentenced to death based on homophobic, transphobic and sexist arguments.
 Mogul is co-author of Queer (In)Justice: The Criminalization of LGBT People in the United States (Beacon Press 2011).